Can I Take the GED in Spanish?

 GED ESL Exam

 The ESL exam focuses on situations an English speaker would likely encounter on a day-to-day basis.
-Questions combine forms, charts, advertisements, fliers and schedules.
-Common topics include employment, child care, personal health, employee information and consumer information.
-Education and consumer information are also topics frequently encountered on the test.
+Questions combine forms, charts, advertisements, fliers, and schedules.
+Common topics include employment, child care, personal health, employee information, and consumer information.
+Education topics are also frequently encountered on the test.

-Approximately 75% of the test questions are literal, requiring test takers to read a passage of text and report information; answers for these questions are found in the original passage.
+Approximately 75% of the test questions involve literacy, requiring test takers to read a passage of text and report information.
+Answers for these questions are found in the original passage.
 Interpretive questions, which make up the remaining 25% of the exam, require test takers to read a passage and reach a conclusion about the passage.
-For instance, test takers may be asked to reflect on a passage's main idea, word usage or intended audience.
+For instance, test takers may be asked to reflect on a passage's main idea, word usage, or intended audience.

 Should You Take the ESL Test?

 Not all state educational boards require you to take the ESL Exam in addition to the GED in Spanish.
-However, the GED Testing Service, a program of the American Council on Education, recommends that any non-English speaking person who takes the GED in Spanish also takes the ESL exam.
-A passing score on the ESL exam demonstrates a certain level of fluency in English which may qualify the tester for an English-language credential in some states; this can often increase employment and college admissions prospects.
+However, the GED Testing Service, a program of the American Council on Education, recommends that any non-English speaking person who takes the GED in Spanish should also take the ESL exam.
+A passing score on the ESL exam demonstrates a certain level of fluency in English, which may qualify the tester for an English-language credential in some states.
+This can often increase employment and college admissions prospects.

 Need help preparing for the GED?
 Check out Study.com's GED Test Prep study guides, complete with bite-size video lessons, practice tests, informational resources, and more to make sure you ace the exam!